albertxwz/CS5242_project/README.md

 localhost:8080
 ```

-## Back End
+## Back end

-To run back end application to listen the http request from fronted, use python and unvcorn.
+To run back end application to listen the http request from fronted, use python and uvicorn.

 ```shell
 cd backend